AvivCukierman/resolution/calibrated_analysis/README.md

 `plotDir` - The directory to store plots.
 If unspecified, the function does not store any plots.

 ## Calibrated_resolution
 This script provides an example of reading a histogram in from a Root file and converting it to a list of data/weights to use in `fithist`.
 For any function that uses median/IQR calculations (`median`,`mode`,`absolute_median`), the best performance is provided in the limit of infinitely small bin sizes.
+The essential sample usage can be found in lines